-Live Loops are the newest part of GarageBand, giving you a grid of loops you trigger with a tap.
-To start, you select a genre, and then it's simply a case of triggering canned loops by prodding them, while simultaneously pretending you're a combination of Fatboy Slim, Skrillex and Carl Cox.
+The Live Loops feature gives you a grid of loops to trigger with taps.
+To start, you select a genre, and then trigger canned loops by prodding them, while simultaneously pretending you're a combination of Fatboy Slim, Skrillex and Carl Cox.

 This system feels toy-like initially, but it’s far more than a throwaway plaything.
-Live Loops are handy for experimenting with song arrangement, and you can record into empty cells, or even add new tracks for custom loops.
-You can then record a live performance, making Live Loops a useful means of quickly creating a sketch for a new song, which could later be worked on in the studio.
+Live Loops are handy for experimenting with song arrangement, and you can record into empty cells, or add new tracks for custom loops.
+You can record an entire live performance, too, making Live Loops a means of quickly creating a sketch for a new song that could later be worked on in the studio.